jackie4u/curatify/README.md

 ## Usage

-The content of the web app focuses on aggregating podcasts focusing on programming.
+The content of the web app focuses on aggregating podcast RSS feeds.

 ### Episodes (articles) - Index page
 - The index page lists all episodes (articles)